iamshishirbhattarai/100DaysOfMachineLearning/README.md

   Also **.dep_** attribute can be used to access the dependency label of a token. <br> <br>
     ![dependency_label](Day33/dependency_label.png) <br> <br>

-- Studeied about **spaCy Vocabulary** and also perform word vectors visualization.
+- Studied about **spaCy Vocabulary** and also perform word vectors visualization.
 For this, the PCA need to be done as there were high dimensions of data.
 PCA were implemented as follows: <br> <br>
     ![pca](Day33/pca.png) <br> <br>
   Then it was simply visualized using **matplotlib**. <br> <Br>